Roy McMurtry: Diplomatic career

 On February 4, 1985, Canadian External Affairs Minister Joe Clark announced that McMurtry had been appointed to succeed Donald Jamieson as Canada's High Commissioner to the United Kingdom.
 He served in this capacity until 1988.
-Upon his return to Canada, he resumed his law practice and served from 1989 to 1990 as Chairman and Chief Executive Officer of the Canadian Football League.
+Upon his return to Canada, he resumed his law practice and served from 1989 to 1990 as chairman and chief executive officer of the Canadian Football League.

 Judicial career

 McMurtry was appointed Associate Chief Justice of the Superior Court (Trial Division) in Ontario in 1991, and he became Chief Justice of that court in 1994.
 He became Chief Justice of Ontario in 1996, heading the entire court system in the province and leading the Court of Appeal for Ontario.
 That court gained a degree of public attention in 2003 when it ruled in Halpern v.
 Canada (Attorney General) that provisions of the Canadian Charter of Rights and Freedoms guaranteeing equality under the law required the Province of Ontario to issue marriage licences to same-sex couples.
 For this, The Globe and Mail named McMurtry and his fellow judges the "Nation Builders of 2003."

 In the weeks prior to his retirement in 2007, McMurtry was widely praised as being a unifying force and consensus-builder during his tenure as Chief Justice.
 "Under Chief Justice McMurtry's leadership, we pulled together and we worked hard, and the chief justice reached out to the bar and he sought their support, and he got it," said Court of Appeal (and future Supreme Court Judge Michael Moldaver in a speech.
 "Thanks to his courage, leadership and vision, we now have an appeal process that is capable of delivering quality justice in a timely and efficient manner."

 "I don't want to paint him as the Next Coming, but he has been a great uniter," said Clifford Lax, a veteran Toronto civil litigator.
 "He is a really very nice person who is able to find common ground.
 In a quiet, unassuming way, he has won a lot of converts to what he has done."

 During his term, McMurtry also acted as the Mayor of Toronto's race relations commissioner and helped create Pro Bono Ontario, which helps provide free legal services to the poor and encourages lawyers to provide pro bono services.
-In addition, he was involved with the Ontario Justice Education Network, a program which educates youth at risk about the justice system.
+In 2000, he initiated the Public Legal Education Task Force, leading to the establishment of the Ontario Justice Education Network.
+OJEN promotes understanding, education and dialogue to support a responsive and inclusive justice system.

 McMurtry is credited with helping transform a backlogged and sometimes fractious court into a highly efficient, harmonious body.

 Post-bench legal career

 McMurtry returned to the practice of law after retiring from the bench.
 He was a member of the firm Gowling Lafleur Henderson LLP until August 2014, when he moved to Hull & Hull LLP.
-McMurtry is a member of Pro Bono Law Ontario's Advisory Board.
+McMurtry was a member of Pro Bono Law Ontario's Advisory Board.